j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 <br>

-**This means the differences are attributed primarily to absolute revenue!**
+      <strong>This means the differences are attributed primarily to absolute revenue!</strong>

-**In other words, while it seems that there is no preference (or conflicting evidence) as to whether there are preferences between genres within or between sources, our data seems to suggest movies with a higher absolute revenue are over-represented in IMDb and TMDB relative to Rotten Tomatoes!**
+<strong>In other words, while it seems that there is no preference (or conflicting evidence) as to whether there are preferences between genres within or between sources, our data seems to suggest movies with a higher absolute revenue are over-represented in IMDb and TMDB relative to Rotten Tomatoes!</strong>

-**A possible explanation could be that IMDb and TMDB are more popular sites than Rotten Tomatoes.
+<strong>A possible explanation could be that IMDb and TMDB are more popular sites than Rotten Tomatoes.
 Hence, movies with higher revenues (and hence more overall customers), visit sites like IMDb and TMDB more relative to RT! (obviously, this is just a hypothesis.
-Correlation =/= causation)**
+Correlation =/= causation)</strong>